Your Recovery

 Domestic Violence Rehab

 For those who are victims of domestic abuse, they are at risk of substance abuse as well.
 Coping with abuse can lead victims to suffer from Post-Traumatic Stress Disorder, a risk factor for substance abuse.
-Victims may suffer from depression and isolation.
+Victims may suffer from depression, alcoholism and isolation.
 They may have lowered self-esteem and loss of feelings of confidence.

 This cluster of effects can lead victims to self-treat these feelings with substance abuse.
 Unhealed domestic violence trauma can lead someone to begin abusing alcohol or other substances to mistakenly self-treat PTSD.